Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 TIPP skills work on a physiological level to rapidly calm your nervous system when you're at maximum emotional intensity:

 Temperature: Splash your face with ice-cold water or hold ice cubes for 30 seconds.
-This activates the "mammalian dive reflex," slowing your heart rate and calming your body.
+This activates the mammalian dive reflex, slowing your heart rate by 10-25% within seconds.

 Intense Exercise: Do jumping jacks, run in place, or sprint up stairs for 30-60 seconds.
-This burns off the adrenaline and physical energy that comes with intense anger.
+This burns off the adrenaline and physical energy that comes with extreme anger, giving your body somewhere to put the arousal.

 Paced Breathing: Slow your breathing with longer exhales than inhales (breathe in for four counts, out for six).
-This activates your body's natural relaxation response.
+This activates your body's natural relaxation response via the parasympathetic nervous system.

 Paired Muscle Relaxation: Tense muscle groups as you inhale, then completely relax them as you exhale.
-Work through your body (fists, arms, shoulders, face, legs), releasing the physical tension where anger is held.
+Work through your body (fists, arms, shoulders, core, legs).
+This releases the physical tension of rage.

 While Distress Tolerance helps you survive a crisis, Emotion Regulation prevents the crisis from happening in the first place.
-These are proactive strategies for reducing emotional vulnerability and managing anger before it becomes overwhelming.
+These are proactive strategies for reducing the frequency and intensity of rage episodes.

 Opposite Action